Sponsors

 National Historic Ships UK acknowledges the financial support of its sponsors

-The vessel was believed to have been sold off after the Second World War from Leith and came to Orkney in the late 1950s and was operated as a private ferry/ambulance boat for the north isles in Orkney till the mid 1960s and then privately operated sometimes taking coal from Westray to Papa Westray.
-She then fell into disuse and was about to be scrapped when acquired by her present owners in 1986.
+The vessel was believed to have been sold off after the Second World War from Leith and came to Orkney in the late 1950s.
+She was operated as a private ferry/ambulance boat for the north isles in Orkney until the mid-1960s and then privately operated, sometimes taking coal from Westray to Papa Westray.

-Since then, a program of conservation has carried on over the years involving replacement of the full length keel, installation of a new engine, gearbox and wheelhouse.
+NOUP HEAD then fell into disuse and was about to be scrapped when acquired by her present owners in 1986.
+Since then, a program of conservation has carried on over the years involving replacement of the full-length keel, installation of a new engine, gearbox and wheelhouse.
 The helm has been moved aft and lowered to enable a new lower wheelhouse.

 Date built, builder unknown